mpanighetti/dnd5e-mote/lore/murex/mux/README.md

 ## Properties

-### Geology and geography
+### Geology

-Mux can be found in marshes, streams, and other bodies of water throughout the [Ashen Scape](../../../geography/continents/esterfell/lenya/ashen-scape).
+Mux can be found in marshes, streams, and other bodies of water throughout the [Ashen Scape](../../../mote/esterfell/lenya/ashen-scape).

 ### Origin and source